-Vonn returns to WCup skiing, Mancuso skips downhill race
+Austrian skier Scheyer wins downhill; Vonn 13th upon return

-ALTENMARKT-ZAUCHENSEE, Austria (AP) — Lindsey Vonn has returned to World Cup skiing Sunday in the official training run ahead of a downhill race later today.
+ALTENMARKT-ZAUCHENSEE, Austria (AP) — Christine Scheyer of Austria upset the pre-race favorites to win a women’s World Cup downhill Sunday, while Lindsey Vonn placed 13th in her first race in nearly 11 months.

-In her first appearance since February last year, Vonn held back and got out of her tuck well before finishing 2.71 seconds off the fastest time, posted by Ester Ledecka of the Czech Republic.
+Not being able to push out of the start gate as usual, the American was already more than half a second off the lead at the first split and finished 1.54 behind the Austrian.

-Vonn, the four-time overall champion who holds the women’s record of 76 victories, was out nursing a knee injury and a broken arm for the past 11 months.
+Vonn, the four-time overall champion who holds the women’s record of 76 victories, was out nursing a knee injury and a broken arm since February last year.

-American teammate Julia Mancuso skipped training and will not race.
-The U.S. ski team said Mancuso wasn’t ready to race yet after a near two-year injury layoff.
+Scheyer, whose previous best was ninth in last month’s downhill in Val d’Isere, beat Tina Weirather of Liechtenstein by 0.39 seconds.
+Jacqueline Wiles of the United States was 0.54 behind in third for her first career podium.

 Most Read Stories